vando026/surgeon/docs/4-Customer-methods.md

 ### Customer names data

-The `customerNames` method reads in a `/FileStore/Geo_Utils/c3ServiceConfig*.xml` file from Databricks, and converts it to a `Map[Int, String]` with the customer Ids and names, respectively.
+The `c3IdMap` method reads in a `/FileStore/Geo_Utils/c3ServiceConfig*.csv` file from Databricks, and converts it to a `Map[Int, String]` with the customer Ids and names, respectively.

 For this demonstration, I use toy customer data.